tc39/proposal-object-iteration/README.md

 #### Open issues

-- `Iterator` doesn't even exist yet -- should we find somewhere else to put this helper?
+- `Iterator.from` as well as the collection methods like `map` on an interator are part of the [Iterator Helpers] proposal.
+Should we avoid being coupled to that proposal?
 - Cannot add more to `Object` prototype since everything inherits from it
-- Are iterables `map`-able by default?
-Or do we need to add that?
-- What does `collect` look like?
-What if the iterable does not have key-value-pairs as values?
+- What does `collect` look like for transforming to an Object.
+Should it accept a type arg like shown?
+Or should we just have `Iterator.prototype.toObject()` of some sort?

 ## History of this proposal